 7. Advisory Committee Management Officer: The Advisory Committee Management Officer (“Management Officer”) for the RTF Policy Advisory Committee will be the Director of the Council's Division of Power Planning.
 The Management Officer will designate members of the Council's staff to coordinate and attend meetings of the Committee.

-8. Chairperson:
+8. Co-chairs:

-The Chairperson of the RTF Policy Advisory Committee will be appointed by the Chair of the Council and serve a one year term.
-The Committee could appoint a Co-Chair who would preside over the Committee’s meetings.
+The Council will appoint up to two Co-Chairs of the RTF Policy Advisory Committee, one of which will be a Council member, to serve a one year term.

-The Chairperson may be called upon to report to the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter.
+The Co-Chairs may be called upon to report to the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter.

-The duties of the Chairperson will include presiding over RTF Policy Advisory Committee meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee, the RTF, the Council, and the Council's staff.
+The duties of the Co-Chairs will include presiding over RTF Policy Advisory Committee meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee, the RTF, the Council, and the Council's staff.

-The Chairperson will certify detailed minutes of meetings of the RTF Policy Advisory Committee.
+The Co-Chairs will certify detailed minutes of meetings of the RTF Policy Advisory Committee.
 The minutes should include a complete and accurate description of matters discussed, conclusions reached, actions taken, persons invited to meet with the Committee, and persons in attendance.
 The minutes also will include copies of reports received, issued or approved by the Committee.
 Minutes of meetings will be prepared and released within ten days of the meeting, unless an extension is granted by the Management Officer.
 The Management Officer will distribute copies of the minutes to members of the Committee and the other interested persons.

-Small sub-groups of the RTF Policy Advisory Committee may be established by the Chairperson of the Committee to undertake particular aspects of the Committee's work.
+Small sub-groups of the RTF Policy Advisory Committee may be established by the Co-Chairs to undertake particular aspects of the Committee's work.

 Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
 The work of the staff for the Committee will include making arrangements for Committee meetings, solving logistical problems, and providing clerical services.

-9. Vice-Chairperson: A Vice-Chairperson of the RTF Policy Advisory Committee may be elected by the Committee members to serve a one year term.
-The Vice-Chairperson will perform the duties of the Chairperson of the Committee, in the absence of that Chairperson, and such other duties as the Chairperson of the Committee may assign.

 10. Membership: The general composition of the membership will include Bonneville, investor-owned and customer-owned utilities that are direct funders of the RTF, an indirect RTF utility funder, Energy Trust of Oregon, public interest members, the Northwest Energy Efficiency Alliance, the four state public utility commissions, and the Council.
 Members of the RTF Policy Advisory Committee will be appointed by the Chair of the Council in consultation with the Management Officer, RTF Chair, and interested parties.

-11. Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the RTF Policy Advisory Committee.
+Co-chairs may appoint replacements from the same organization if any member is unable to serve.11.
+Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the RTF Policy Advisory Committee.

 12. Estimated Frequency of Committee Meetings: The Chairperson of the RTF Policy Advisory Committee, after consultation with the Management Officer, or his designee, will call meetings as necessary.
 All meetings will be open to the public, unless closed pursuant to 5 U.S.C.
-552b(c).
+Section 552b(c).
 Timely notice of meetings, including agendas, will be made.
 Interested persons may attend Committee meetings and appear before or file statements with the Committee, subject to such reasonable rules as the Council may prescribe.